LEDGER HARDWARE WALLETS

 It was created in 2008 by Satoshi Nakamoto.
 If that sounds familiar, it’s because it’s the same person responsible for the first and most popular blockchain; the Bitcoin network.

 A Proof-of-work consensus uses a decentralized network of specialized computers which put in computational work.
-This computational work determines which transactions joins the blockchain next.
+This computational work determines which transactions are added to the blockchain next.
 Next a miner arranges them in a block and broadcasts them to the network.

 Although Proof of Work is certainly a robust consensus mechanism, it has one major problem—energy usage.